 In many cases arrangements can be made with a K-State research group and the Department to provide support.
 Your chances will be especially good if you know who you want to work with and what you want to work on.

 We have some opportunities for highly-qualified US-based applicants to visit KSU, primarily in the springtime for applicants planning to start graduate work in the fall.
 Funding is available to defray part or all of the costs for travel and lodging.
 You will learn more about this possibility after your application is reviewed.
 Visits at other times of the year are also possible, but funding for such visits may be limited.
-Contact email@example.com for additional details.
+Contact email@example.com or Graduate Affairs Committee Chair for additional details.

 - Thanks to the KSU Physics Department, whose FAQ provided much of the framework and content for this one.